fabacab/awesome-cybersecurity-blueteam/README.md

 - [Egalito](https://egalito.org/) - Binary recompiler and instrumentation framework that can fully disassemble, transform, and regenerate ordinary Linux binaries designed for binary hardening and security research.
 - [Valgrind](https://www.valgrind.org/) - Instrumentation framework for building dynamic analysis tools.

+### Compliance testing and reporting

+- [Chef InSpec](https://www.chef.io/products/chef-inspec) - Language for describing security and compliance rules, which become automated tests that can be run against IT infrastructures to discover and report on non-compliance.
+- [OpenSCAP Base](https://www.open-scap.org/tools/openscap-base/) - Both a library and a command line tool (`oscap`) used to evaluate a system against SCAP baseline profiles to report on the security posture of the scanned system(s).

 ### Fuzzing

 See also [Awesome-Fuzzing](https://github.com/secfigo/Awesome-Fuzzing).